1. Introduction to .Net NotifyIcon Control

 //Tray_04: Timer will display the remaining seconds and ends

 // when all the seconds passed by.
 Also it shows balloon tip

 // When you are in form hided state (Tray iconified)

 lblElapsed.Text = m_secs.ToString();

 if (this.Visible == false)

-In the above code (Runs for every 1 seconds until the timer is disabled) first we are decrementing the seconds.
-So the variable m_secs will actually holds remaining time to raise the notification.
+In the above code (Runs for every 1 seconds until the timer is disabled), first, we are decrementing the seconds.
+So the variable m_secs will actually hold remaining time to raise the notification.
 When seconds reads zero, we disabled the timer (timer.Enabled = false) so that this procedure won’t run again.
-Then the call to the ShowBalloonTip of the NotifyIcon object will display the tool tip for 5 seconds.
+Then, the call to the "ShowBalloonTip()" method of the NotifyIcon object will display the tooltip for 5 seconds.
 The parameter says display it for five seconds.